 After the furnace installation, a licensed technician should perform quality and cleaning checks on all major components every 1-2 years to ensure that the unit performs up to the manufactures standards.
-The furnace’s filters need to be changed once a month or less, depending on the unit's efficiency.
-Enercare offers a Maintenance and Protection Plan that includes same-day service on breakdowns, unlimited service calls, parts and labour coverage and 24/7 customer service.
+The furnace’s filters need to be changed once a month or less, depending on the unit’s efficiency.
+Enercare offers a Furnace Protection Plan with Maintenance that includes same-day service on breakdowns, unlimited service calls, parts and labour coverage and 24/7 customer service.

 We suggest getting your furnace inspected and maintained in the summer before the weather cools down.

 We hope this furnace buyer’s guide helps your purchase a furnace that will fit your needs.
 If you have any additional questions about the types of heating solution best fits your needs, please feel free to contact our sales team.

 To book a free in-home HVAC assessment, get advice on buying a furnace, or have a technician look at your existing equipment, you can reach out to our team at 1-855-642-8607 or fill out the following form to request a free in-home assessment and price quote.

 Get a Free No-obligation Price Quote on a New Furnace